 Seabron scores 39, N.C.
 State tops Nebraska in 4 OT

-RALEIGH, N.C.
-(AP) Dereon Seabron scored a career-high 39 points with 18 rebounds and N.C.
+RALEIGH, N.C. – Dereon Seabron scored a career-high 39 points with 18 rebounds and N.C.
 State defeated Nebraska 104-100 in a marathon, four-overtime Big Ten-ACC Challenge Wednesday night.

 The 39 points was also a record for the Big Ten-ACC Challenge.